Dr Jodie Goddard, Clinical Psychologist

 Thank you for taking the time to look at my profile.

 My name is Jodie and I am a Registered Clinical Psychologist with the Health and Care Professions Council (HCPC).
 I am experienced in working with clients across the lifespan; children, adolescents and adults.
-I currently work in the NHS specialising in Child Psychology: working with children and young people who are experiencing psychological distress.
 I have particular experience in working with children and adults who have an Autistic Spectrum Condition (ASC) and Attention, Deficit and Hyperactivity Disorder (ADHD).

 I have been trained to a high standard of expertise in a range of therapeutic models.
 I have experience of working therapeutically using an integrative psychological approach, drawing on aspects of Cognitive Behavioural Therapy, Compassion Focused Therapy, Mindfulness, Acceptance and Commitment Therapy, Attachment Theory, Systemic models, Behavioural Theory and Psychodynamic principles.